-There are many methods for switching your PC to use integrated graphics instead of the dedicated graphics cards.
+There are many methods to switch your PC to integrated graphics instead of dedicated graphics cards.

-You can, for instance, remove the dedicated GPU in case of desktops, you can also disable the dedicated GPU from the device manager or use the dedicated GPUs control panel to set which apps use integrated or dedicated graphics card.
+You can, for instance, remove the dedicated GPU when it comes to desktops.
+You can also disable the dedicated GPU from the device manager or use the dedicated GPUs control panel to set which apps use the integrated or reliable graphics card.

-In this article, I will comprehensively talk about how to switch to integrated graphics.
-Generally, the solution is fairly simple, however, with each method there are certain caveats to take note off.
+In this article, I will comprehensively discuss switching to integrated graphics.
+Generally, the solution is pretty simple; however, there are certain caveats to note with each method.

 So without further ado, let us get started.

 There are four simple and easy switches to integrated graphics on a PC:

 - Remove the Dedicated GPU (works on desktops)